hashnut/Algorithm_and_Languages/README.md

 In addition, a local class has access to local variables.
 Starting in Java SE 8, a local class can access local variables and parameters of the enclosing block that are final or *effectively* final. *Effectively* final means its value is unchanged after initialization.

-Local classes are similiar to inner classes(cannot define/declare any static members).
+Local classes are similiar to inner classes([cannot define/declare any static members, except *final*](https://github.com/hashnut/JAVA_Review/blob/main/oracle_classes/src/only_final_in_local_static.java)).
 [You cannot declare interface inside a block, since interface is inherently static.](https://github.com/hashnut/JAVA_Review/blob/main/oracle_classes/src/interface_static.java)